opentoworkprojects/bill/DEPLOYMENT_SUCCESS_GUIDE.md

-# 🎉 RestoBill AI - Deployment Success Guide
+# 🎉 BillByteKOT AI - Deployment Success Guide

 ## 🌟 CONGRATULATIONS!
 Your Restaurant Management System is Ready!

-Your RestoBill AI application has been successfully configured and is ready for deployment with the new MongoDB Atlas cluster.
+Your BillByteKOT AI application has been successfully configured and is ready for deployment with the new MongoDB Atlas cluster.

 ---